keyi-chai/Final-Project-Sokoban-Game/README.md

 The efficient pruning strategy employed in our solver was inspired by the approach used in:
 - [Sokoban Solver](https://github.com/KnightofLuna/sokoban-solver.git) by KnightofLuna.
 This strategy has greatly improved the performance of the puzzle-solving algorithms by reducing the search space and eliminating non-viable paths early in the computation process.

-I am grateful to the developers of these projects for their innovative work and contributions to the open-source community, which have greatly aided in the development of our Sokoban game.
+I am grateful to the developers of these projects for their innovative work and contributions to the open-source community, which have greatly aided in the development of this Sokoban game.